AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/index.md

 4. **Deploy Gradually**: Start with non-critical registrations to test the functionality or create a copy registration and use the Journalling API to check for the correct logic of your filter without incurring additional infrastructure costs
 5. **Monitor Performance**: Watch for any impact on event processing times.

 This approach ensures a smooth transition while maximizing the benefits of more precise event filtering.

-### In case your registration is not compatible with SDF:
+### In case your registration is not compatible with SDF

 ![Unsupported registration](../img/subsriber_defined_filtering/sf_incompatible_registration.png)